-Guide To The Best Fishing Lakes In Nebraska
+The Best Fishing Lakes In Nebraska

-Top places to fish for bass, catfish, crappie and more in NE.
+Guide to the top places to fish for bass, catfish, crappie and more in NE.

 Box Butte Reservoir, Branched Oak Lake, Elwood Reservoir, Glenn Cunningham Lake, Johnson Lake, Lake McConaughy, Lake Wanahoo, Lewis And Clark Lake, Merritt Reservoir, Pawnee Lake, Sutherland Reservoir and Wehrspann Lake are the most popular places for fishing in Nebraska, offering anglers the chance to pursue a variety of fish species.
 Ice fishing is available when conditions are right at numerous lakes and ponds around the state.
 The Boat Rental Page lists options for fishing boat rentals at some of these lakes.

 Nebraska is home to a wide range of fishing lakes, offering diverse opportunities for anglers.
 The state boasts both warm water lakes and cold water lakes, each with its own unique fish species and fishing experiences.
+The purpose of this page is to share basic information about the best fishing lakes in the state, and the species found in each lake.

 Warm water lakes in Nebraska are known for their abundance of fish species that thrive in warmer water temperatures.
 Some popular warm water lakes include Branched Oak Lake, Harlan County Lake, and Lake McConaughy.
 These lakes offer excellent fishing for species such as largemouth bass, smallmouth bass, channel catfish, bluegill, crappie, and walleye.
 Anglers can enjoy casting their lines from boats, shorelines, or fishing piers to target these sought-after warm water species.